dr-lab/NDCar-TrafficSign-Classifier/writeup.md

 ![alt text][image3]

-The model was able to correctly guess 7 out of 10 traffic signs, which gives an accuracy of 70%.
+The model was able to correctly guess 7 out of 10 traffic signs, which gives an test accuracy of **70%&&.

-With the top 5 softmax probilities, we can see how the model do the guessing.
+With the **top 5 softmax probabilities**, we can see how the model do the guessing.

 ![alt text][image2]